tetherless-world/ontology-engineering/oe2020/course-recommender/gettinginvolved.md

 ## Maintenenance Policy

+The Course Recommender Ontology was created during the Fall 2020 semester of Ontology Engineering at Rensselaer Polytechnic Institute.
 Any person who desires to work more in depth with and contribute to this ontology can do so by notifying any of the current team members.
 Additionally, any changes or updates to the ontology must be documented on the website in order to show an accurate representation of its current state and record provenance details of such changes.
 By using links